Welcome to MNZ

 Turning a qualification into a career

 Massage therapy in New Zealand is an unregulated profession.
 That means that anybody can set up shop as a Massage Therapist without any qualifications or experience.
-However, MNZ as the national industry body representing qualified Massage Therapists in New Zealand does not endorse this practice.
+However, MANZ as the national industry body representing qualified Massage Therapists in New Zealand does not endorse this practice.

 There are three main levels of undergraduate massage therapy education.
 An outline is found here.